-Other recent work includes: The Cherry Orchard (Chekhov) for Drama Studio London, A Midsummer Night’s Dream for East 15, Silent Night by Helen Newell for Theatre In The Quarter, A History of Falling Things by James Graham at the New Vic Theatre, A Journey Through Cornish Poetry, Prose and Music with Susan Penhaligon, Richard Bucket Overflows with Clive Swift; A Christmas Carol by Charles Dickens and for various British universities: Rhinoceros (Ionesco), A Child’s Christmas In Wales (Dylan Thomas), Lysistrata (Aristophanes), Antigone ( Anouilh), and Stuff Happens (David Hare).
+Other recent work includes: Closer (Marber) at Vienna’s English Theatre.
+Uncle Vanya and The Cherry Orchard (Chekhov), As You Like It and Two Gentleman of Verona (Shakespeare) for Drama Studio London, Bernarda Alba – the Musical (LaChuisa) for London College of Music, Daring Dames (devised) for The Hammond, A Midsummer Night’s Dream for East 15, Silent Night by Helen Newell for Theatre In The Quarter, A History of Falling Things by James Graham at the New Vic Theatre, A Journey Through Cornish Poetry, Prose and Music with Susan Penhaligon, Richard Bucket Overflows with Clive Swift; A Christmas Carol by Charles Dickens and for various British universities: Rhinoceros (Ionesco), A Child’s Christmas In Wales (Dylan Thomas), Lysistrata (Aristophanes), Antigone ( Anouilh), and Stuff Happens (David Hare).
 She also directed a world premiere of a David Mamet play, The Vikings and Darwin, at the National Theatre as part of the New Connections Scheme.

 As a freelance producer for Clwyd Theatr Cymru: Memory by Jonathan Lichtenstein, New York (2007) and London (2008), and Pieces by Hywel John, New York (2010).